Finbear2/PdSteps-A-Playdate-step-counting-libary/README.md

 ```lua
 PdSteps:StartStepChecking( Delay )
 ```
-Starts to check steps after delay.
+Starts to check steps after delay, this includes disabling screen auto lock and starting the accelerometer.
 The delay needs to be in milliseconds.

 ```lua
 PdSteps:StopStepChecking()
 ```
-Stops checking the steps.
+Stops checking the steps, which includes turning off the accelerometer and disabling the auto lock.

 ```lua